pygobject/pgi-docgen/README.rst

 What is this?
 =============

-An experiment to create sphinx docs for gi modules using python introspection.
+A tool to create sphinx documentation for gi modules using python introspection.

-pgi-docgen.py introspects the gi module and pulls in the gir docs.
-I creates a fake python module for each gi module that contains the whole API and uses the real module where needed.
+pgi-docgen.py introspects the gi module, pulls in the gir docs and creates a sphinx environment.

-pgi-docgen-build.py builds html docs using sphinx and optimizes pngs.
+pgi-docgen-build.py builds html docs using sphinx.

-Both steps need a working (and the same) pgi.

 Requirements
 ------------

 * Python2.7 or PyPy
 * pgi (trunk)
+* jinja2
 * Sphinx
 * BeautifulSoup 3
 * graphviz